 I don't think it's in trouble because of religious reasons.
 More so, its being attacked because it's a woman oriented film.
 For centuries, women have been oppressed.
 And Wiccan gives power to women.
 And people can't be tolerated.
 It's a gender war.
 Wiccan is the first feminist movement.
 Society can't see power given to women.
 It's an attack against the women's cause.

-What are your feelings now that the film has been
+What are your feelings now that the film has been cleared for release?

 Well, it is a triumph for us.
 For centuries women were oppressed.
 Wiccas were burned at the stake.
 In fact, I also had this experience.
 I was stoned when I went to the interiors of India.
 Earlier there were witch hunts.
 Today there are petitions!